Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Methodology

 The current data-driven seismic FWI approaches rely heavily on the pre-generated simulations.
-However, the unavoidable discrepancy between simulations and field data severely limits the representiveness of the training dataset, which hinders its application in field data.
-In order to bridge the gap between simulation and field data, we expect a high-quality training dataset should consist of a large volume of subsurface velocity maps with sufficient variability in order to represent the complex geology in various scenarios.
+However, the unavoidable discrepancy between simulations and field data causes the limitation of the representiveness of the training dataset, which hinders its application to field data.
+In order to bridge the gap between simulation and field data, we expect a high-quality training dataset should consist of a large volume of subsurface velocity models with sufficient variability in order to represent the complex geology in various scenarios.
 To our best knowledge, there is no such a dataset existing for training seismic FWI problems.
-To overcome this data challenge, we develop a new domain-agnostic data generation approach that is capable of synthesizing a large volume of physically realistic subsurface velocity maps efficiently.
+To overcome this data challenge, we develop a data generation approach that is capable of synthesizing a large volume of physically practical subsurface velocity models efficiently.
 Specifically, our approach is built on natural image dataset~(COCO dataset~\cite{lin2014microsoft} in this work), taking advantage of its large sample size, high image quality, and varying visual perception.
-We develop a domain adaptation technique to transfer natural images from COCO dataset to subsurface velocity maps.
-Our data-generation technique can produce a large number of synthetic subsurface velocity maps that is consistent with the subject matter expertise.
+We develop a domain adaptation technique to transfer natural images from COCO dataset to subsurface velocity models.
+Our data-generation technique can produce a large number of synthetic subsurface velocity models that is consistent with the subject matter expertise.

-Inspired by the work of Johnson et al.~\cite{johnson2016perceptual}, we design a neural network to generate subsurface velocity map as shown in Figure~\ref{fig:style_net}.
+Inspired by the work of~\cite{johnson2016perceptual}, we design a neural network to generate subsurface velocity models as shown in Figure~\ref{fig:style_net}.
 The inputs of our network include the content natural image and the style image.
-We will convert the content natural image into a subsurface structure map, which contains the geologic features learned from from the style image.
+We convert the content natural image into a subsurface structure model, which contains the geologic features learned from the style image.
 Particularly, in this network architecture, we use the $\mathrm{relu1}\_\mathrm{2}$, $\mathrm{relu2}\_\mathrm{2}$, $\mathrm{relu3}\_\mathrm{3}$ and $\mathrm{relu4}\_\mathrm{3}$ layers in VGG16 network~\cite{Simonyan-2015-Deep} for style reconstruction and the $\mathrm{relu2}\_\mathrm{2}$ for content reconstruction.

 The results with different style weights are shown in Figure~\ref{fig:style_weight}.
 As the style weight increases, the composite image contains more geological features and becomes more similar to the subsurface structure.